jcomeauictx/curvature/README.md

 if you can't see 2mm in 528 feet, you can't arguably see any curvature over 20 miles either.
-What you *should* be able to see, on a curved earth, is that things at a distance are most often (except during anomalies of atmospheric refraction) are partially or fully hidden from view by that curve.
+What you *should* be able to see, on a curved earth, is that things at a distance are most often (except during anomalies of atmospheric refraction) partially or fully hidden from view by that curve.

 John Comeau, 2017-07-24